srigas/Covid-19_PySpark_EDA/README.md

   <img src="https://srigas.me/github/europe_excess_mortality.gif" />
 </p>

-As mentioned in the notebook, PySpark is supposed to be implemented on much larger datasets, the volume of which cannot be handled by libraries such as Pandas.
+As mentioned in the [Notebook](https://github.com/srigas/Covid-19_PySpark_EDA/blob/main/PySpark%20Notebook.ipynb), PySpark is supposed to be implemented on much larger datasets, the volume of which cannot be handled by libraries such as Pandas.
 For this reason, the notebook is more of an educational introduction to data analytical methods by using PySpark, rather than an extensive analysis on the dataset.

 <p align="center">
   <img src="https://srigas.me/github/covid_scatterplots.gif" />